Belonging-Diversity-&-EquityMeet the AIC Graduate Student Assistants

 Alejandra Molina joined the HWS faculty in 1995 as a member of the Spanish and Hispanic Studies Department.
 She received her B.A. and M.A. from the University of Texas at Austin and her Ph.D. in Spanish American Colonial Literature at Cornell University.
 Molina was named Director of Intercultural Affairs in 2006.

-As Director of Intercultural Affairs, Professor Molina has been dedicated to strengthening programs that bring together HWS faculty, staff and students.
-Intercultural Affairs, in collaboration with HWS department offices and with Geneva community groups, has sponsored campus-wide conferences on a themes such as Lacrosse, Immigration, Poverty and Homelessness and Social and Environmental Justice.
+As Director of The Adams Intercultural Center, Professor Molina has been dedicated to strengthening programs that bring together HWS faculty, staff and students.
+The Center, in collaboration with HWS department offices and with Geneva community groups, has sponsored campus-wide conferences on a themes such as Lacrosse, Immigration, Poverty and Homelessness and Social and Environmental Justice.
 These conferences have been open to the campus and to the larger Geneva community, bringing together persons with common concerns and interests.

-Under Alejandra Molina’s leadership, Intercultural Affairs has also established partnerships with a number of community agencies and groups including the Farmworker Agency Coalition, the Geneva School District, Catholic Charities of the Finger Lakes and the Geneva Community Center, among others.
+Under Alejandra Molina’s leadership, The Center has also established partnerships with a number of community agencies and groups including the Farmworker Agency Coalition, the Geneva School District, Catholic Charities of the Finger Lakes and the Geneva Community Center, among others.
 Professor Molina is currently a member of the Geneva Public Library Personnel Committee, Geneva 2020 and the Boys and Girls Club of Geneva.